Content Modeling and Headless CMS: A Match Made for the Future of Content

 What does that mean for consumers?
 The demand for content is strong and the methods they use to search and make purchases are varied.
 And what does that mean for you?
 You’re going to need a carefully-structured content strategy if you want to deliver consistent, high-quality content when and where your audience wants it.

 And that structure is exactly what content modeling provides.
-That’s why, in this article, we’re going to make sure you have all the information and content management tools you need to create content models that bring together various disciplines to help your content (and your business!) rise to the top no matter which channel or device a consumer is using.
+That’s why, in this article, we’re going to make sure you have all the information and content management tools you need to create different content models that bring together various disciplines to help your content (and your business!) rise to the top no matter which channel or device a consumer is using.

 What is Content Modeling?

 Content modeling is a method for documenting all the types of content you’ll need—now and in the future—to ensure your content management system (CMS) is effectively configured for multiple channels.

 Content models work best when design, development, and content creation folks collaborate to make sure the CMS can serve readers the content they’re looking for when they’re looking for it—as well as user-friendly for internal stakeholders who will be using it to create and maintain content on a regular basis.

 With an effective content model in place, organizations can rest assured that their content strategy is sustainable and scalable no matter what the future of business content holds.

 How is a Content Model Different from a Wireframe?